Preparing for the Future of Work

 As the agile workforce develops there is also a push for companies to revamp policies recognizing that the one-size-fits-all approach is no longer meeting the needs of all employees.
 This potentially includes developing enhanced benefits packages similar to those seen in employee assistance programs to better support the needs of the new ways of working.

 There is no doubt that these are exciting times for HR leaders.
-The impact of the last year has elevated the function to be a truly strategic.
+The impact of the last year has elevated the function to be a truly strategic partner.
 The pace of change has been dramatic and will continue at warp speed for a while.

 More articles from Nicola Hasling